-These two methods simply load the notebook, compute a new signature, and add that signature to the user's database.
+These two methods simply load the notebook, compute a new signature with the user's key, and then store the newly signed notebook.

-Reporting security issues
+5.4 Reporting security issues

 If you find a security vulnerability in Jupyter, either a failure of the code to properly implement the model described here, or a failure of the model itself, please report it to security@ipython.org.